 Success in medicine requires application and hard work, both while studying and when in practice.
 However, it brings great rewards in terms of job satisfaction, involving as it does a combination of science and human interactions, and numerous career opportunities.

 At Cambridge, you study the medical sciences first, before learning to apply that knowledge to medical practice as a clinical student.
-The first three years (pre-clinical studies) are taught through lectures, practical classes (including dissections) and supervisions, with typically 20-25 timetabled teaching hours each week.
+The first three years (pre-clinical studies) are taught through lectures, practical classes (including hands-on cadaveric dissection) and supervisions, with typically 20-25 timetabled teaching hours each week.

 The emphasis during the clinical studies (Years 4, 5 and 6) in Cambridge is on learning in clinical settings: at the bedside, in outpatient clinics and in GP surgeries, which is supported by seminars, tutorials and discussion groups.